cinemascience/cinema_debye_scherrer/README.md

 A brief summary of the specification is a directory with a ``data.csv`` file.
 This ``data.csv`` file is a comma-delimited ASCII file with a header, and each row corresponds to a data point.
 The final set of columns may contain relative paths to images, and these columns must be named ``FILE``, ``FILE2``, etc.

-We include a Cinema database as an example in ``data/example.cdb`` with the following directory structure
+We include a Cinema database as an example in ``data/example.cdb`` of this repository with the following directory structure
 ```
 data/
   examples.cdb/